DworkinLab/Bio720/README.md

 -- Introduction to basic shell commands, logging onto remote systems

 2. Fundamentals of programming using `R`(Ian)
-  week 1.
-Fundamentals of programming in R. week 2.
-How to avoid repetive strain injury while programming.
+  1. Fundamentals of programming in R.
+  2. How to avoid repetive strain injury while programming.
 Control flow in R. Using the `apply` family of functions in `R`.
+Simple  simulations.
-Simple  simulations. week 3.
-Working with data in `R`.
+  3. Working with data in `R`.
 Getting data in.
 Data munging (subsetting, merging, cleaning).
-Working with strings in `R`. week 4.
-Basics of plotting in `R`.
+Working with strings in `R`.
+  4. Basics of plotting in `R`.
 Other topics TBD.

 3. Fundamentals of program using `python`.
 (Brian).